JackPotat0/jackpotat0.github.io/docs/game.md

 #### Danganronpa Another Episode: Ultra Despair Girls
 I came for more Danganronpa, I almost left because of the antagonists, I stayed for funni Byakuya slander, then I was moved by the wholesome friendship between two girls.

 Story/Plot: The setting is just a fever dream.
 The real meat is the interaction between Komaru and Toko, and their journey to become friends and helping each other grow.
 It is so cliche but the execution is almost flawless.
 The dynamics of different stages are handled realistically.
 It is very believable they become BFF in the end.
-They also made connections to DR2 without actually ruining anything which is a rare case.
+They also made connections to DR2 without actually ruining anything which is a rare case for a prequel.

 Characters: Toko is just plain amazing here.
 At the start she obviously learnt her lessons in DR1 but there are still more to explore, the coolest part is her gimmicks are preserved and those become part of a compelling marrative.
 I have low opinions on DR1 Toko but that is completely changed after this game.
 Komaru is also wonderful.
 She is Makoto but not self insert.
 This alone make her so much better and interesting.
 She is THE cinnamon roll I pledge to protecc.
 She went through very similiar arc as Makoto but instead with the power of hope now it's the good old power of friendship.
 Seeing some cameos is pretty cool.
 Nagito's role pre DR2 is especially interesting and explains a lot of things.